 In dealing with Ontario’s long list of aging landfills, both Miller and the Auditor General came to the same conclusion: Patch them up with stringent, modern environmental regulations or shut them down.
 Ontario lags behind many North American jurisdictions where the operating requirements of landfills must be renewed every five years, the public is better engaged in the monitoring process, and site inspections impose and enforce binding deadlines when complaints are received.
 “Landfills can no longer be the province’s forgotten polluters,” writes Miller.
 “It is imperative that high-risk landfills are monitored and managed to protect Ontario’s water resources and air quality.”

-Regular ON Nature contributor and www.onnaturemagazine.com blogger Conor Mihell is an environmental and adventure-travel writer based in Sault Ste.
+Regular ON Nature magazine contributor (onnaturemagazine.com), Conor Mihell is an environmental and adventure-travel writer based in Sault Ste.
 Marie.
-Visit his website at: www.conormihell.com.
+Visit his website conormihell.com.